VirgilBB/metal-validator-akash/README.md

 All three are required to register your validator on the [Metal Wallet Dashboard](https://wallet.metalblockchain.org/).

-**Also save the Public IP (RPC Endpoint)** - This is useful for deploying the Grafana monitoring template.
+**Also save the Public IP (RPC Endpoint)** for Grafana monitoring template.

-**Important:** Use the Node ID, Public Key, and Signature from logs AFTER the IP update completes.
-The Node ID may change after the IP update, so always use the final values.
+**Important:** Use the final Node ID, Public Key, and Signature from logs AFTER the IP update completes (Node ID may change).

 ### Recurring Status Updates
-After the IP update, your logs will show a status update every 20 minutes with your validator credentials.
-You can always find your Node ID, Public Key, Signature, and RPC Endpoint in recent logs.
+Status updates appear every 20 minutes with your validator credentials (Node ID, Public Key, Signature, RPC Endpoint).

 ## Backup Your Validator (Highly Recommended)

-**⚠️ Highly Recommended:** Backup your validator credentials while your deployment is accessible.
-If your provider goes down or your deployment is lost, you can recover your validator identity instead of re-registering.
+**⚠️ Highly Recommended:** Backup your validator credentials to recover your validator identity if your provider goes down.

 ### Quick Backup (2 minutes)